zainchohan/parking_systems_nextjs/README.md

 # Parking Management System
-A Next.js application for managing parking spaces, utilizing Tailwind CSS for styling.
+A Next.js application designed for managing parking spaces, built with TypeScript and styled using Tailwind CSS.

 ## Getting Started